Tenancy¶

 Tip

-Use the with_tenant
+Use with_tenant

 Warning

-Practical case¶
+Practical Case¶

 Models¶